A complete guide to Cambridge IGCSE Physical Education

 - Use the assessment criteria as a checklist – know exactly what examiners are looking for

-- Build a portfolio of recorded clips throughout the year, not just at the end
+- Build a bank of recorded clips throughout the year, not just at the end

 - Compete in school fixtures and competitions to get assessed in match conditions